Frequently Asked Questions

 Please see our cremation services page for details about what aftercare services is included in each of these options.
 For larger pets, add $25 for pets ranging from 25-49 pounds, add $50 for pets from 50-74 pounds, and add $75 for pets ranging from 75-99 pounds.
 For pets over 100 pounds, please contact us for pricing.

-The prices above are applicable in the following areas of central San Diego: Allied Gardens, Barrio Logan, Bay Park, City Heights, Clairemont, College Area, Downtown, East Village, Encanto, Golden Hill, Grantville, Hillcrest, Kearny Mesa, Kensington, Lincoln Acres, Linda Vista, Logan Heights, Midway, Mission Hills, Mission Valley, National City, Navajo, Normal Heights, North Park, Ocean Beach, Old Town, Paradise Hills, Rolando, San Carlos, Serra Mesa, South Park, Talmadge, Tierrasanta, University Heights.
+The prices above are applicable in central San Diego, including: Allied Gardens, Barrio Logan, Bay Park, City Heights, Clairemont, College Area, Downtown, East Village, Encanto, Golden Hill, Grantville, Hillcrest, Kearny Mesa, Kensington, Lincoln Acres, Linda Vista, Logan Heights, Midway, Mission Hills, Mission Valley, National City, Navajo, Normal Heights, North Park, Ocean Beach, Old Town, Paradise Hills, Rolando, San Carlos, Serra Mesa, South Park, Talmadge, Tierrasanta, University Heights.
 Prices in other areas may be higher based on travel distance.
 Prices subject to change.
 For pricing in other areas of San Diego County, please contact us.

 When you call to schedule an appointment, Philip will ask you about your pet’s personality with vets and strangers so Dr. Leach is aware of your pet’s usual reaction to having new people in your home.